Beat the heat this summer with Gazpacho, a light and refreshing chilled Spanish tomato soup that only takes 15 minutes of hands-on time.

 - Tomatoes.
 About 2 pounds of ripe tomatoes

 - Cucumber.
-I like to use English cucumber which is seedless and somewhat sweeter.
-You can also use Persian or Kirby cucumbers, which are what is typically used in Spain.
+I like to use English cucumber, which is seedless and somewhat sweeter.
+You can also use Persian or Kirby cucumbers, which are typically used in Spain.

 - Onion.
 I used green onion, both whites and green parts, roughly chopped.
-Some of the onion is great to use for garnish
+Save a little to garnish the soup just before serving.

 - Celery.
-Celery is not traditionally used in this soup, so it is optional, but I do think it adds good flavor.
-1 celery rib is all you need here.
+Celery is not traditionally used in this soup, so it is optional, but I do think it adds a refreshing flavor and lightens the soup.
+1 celery rib is all you need.

-- Sherry vinegar. vinagre de Jerez is what is typically used to make gazpacho in Spain, but if you can’t find it, you can use a red wine vinegar to your taste.
+- Sherry vinegar.
+Vinegar de Jerez is typically used to make gazpacho in Spain, but if you can’t find it, you can use a red wine vinegar.

 - Herbs for garnish.
-I like to use a little mint and cilantro, again this is a personal preference.
+I like to use a little chopped fresh mint and cilantro.
+Again, this is a personal preference, and totally optional.

 - Blanch and peel the tomatoes.
 Simply put the tomatoes in a pot of boiling water and boil for about 40 seconds or so, then take them out with a slotted spoon and let them sit to cool for a minute.
 When they are cool enough to handle (but not fully cooled), you can easily peel the skin off.

 - Puree.
-Put the tomatoes and the veggies along with the bread (that’s been soaked until tender and squeezed dry) and seasoning in a food processor or blender and puree until your desired texture (some of us like a very smooth and creamy gazpacho, while others like some texture).
+Put the tomatoes, veggies, bread, and seasoning in a food processor or blender and puree until you reach your desired texture (some like a very smooth and creamy gazpacho, while others like some texture).
 Taste and adjust seasoning.

 - Chill.
 Transfer the gazpacho to a large glass container or mason jar (or several smaller jars) and tightly close.
-Chill in the fridge for a couple hours or overnight
+Chill in the fridge for 1 hour or overnight.

-For the perfect summer lunch of light supper, serve tomato gazpacho soup in bowls, topped with a drizzle of extra virgin olive oil and a few fresh herbs.
-You serve it with a hearty salad such as this Mediterranean bean salad or balela.
-You don’t need bread, since that is already included in the salad.
-Or you can pour it in small glasses as an appertif or appetizer to serve a larger number of people.
+For the perfect summer lunch or light supper, serve tomato gazpacho in bowls, topped with a drizzle of extra virgin olive oil and a few fresh herbs.

-Yes!
-You can freeze gazpacho soup for a good 6 months.
-Be sure to puree the soup very well so it is smooth before transferring to freezer-safe jars or containers.
+- To freeze gazpacho: You can freeze it for up to 6 months.
+Puree the soup well so it is smooth, then transfer to freezer-safe jars or containers.

 Gazpacho Recipe